Affiliate links on Android Authority may earn us a commission. Learn more.

 The Chipolo One is well-priced, and no features hide behind subscriptions.
 For example, the aforementioned out-of-range alerts are included free of charge.
 It also doubles as a remote camera shutter for your phone camera, which pairs nicely with a simple smartphone tripod.

 We were also surprised by how loud the Chipolo One is, producing 120dB of sound to find your device even in noisy environments.
 The two-year battery life is above and beyond what other trackers offer, but this does come at a cost.
-The battery is not replaceable, so when it runs out, you have to buy a whole new tracker.
+The battery is not replaceable, so you must buy a new tracker when it runs out.

 What makes it stand out